HewlettPackard/hpcat/README.md

 * **Accelerators** (automatically enabled if AMD, Intel or NVIDIA GPUs are detected)
 * **Network Interface Cards (NICs)** (available with *Cray MPICH*, starting from 2 nodes)

+The output format is a human-readable, condensed table.
+By default, `HPCAT` displays hints in the footer of the tabular output, highlighting detected binding or affinity issues that may lead to performance degradation.

-The output format is a human-readable, condensed table, but *YAML* is also available as an option.
+*YAML* output is also available as an option.

 > [!NOTE]
 > A key feature of this application is its use of dynamically linked modules